 You should be thinking more along the lines of “you won’t be hungry and we’ll satisfy your cravings for some good ol’ grease!”

-Take the key beats from your Brand Story, which emotive words can be highlighted from these?
-These words are perfect to feed into your mission statement.
+Take the key beats from your Brand Story, as these emotive words should feed into your brand mission statement.

-What Do I Offer That’s Different to My Competitors?
+What Do You Offer That’s Different to Competitors?

-First things first, go back to your Brand Strategy and spend some time focussing on your USP.
-What you do differently and what sets you apart is the heart of this point.
+First things first, you need to spend some time focussing on your USP; understanding what you do differently and what sets you apart is the heart of this point.

-But of course, to showcase your USP, you (obviously) need to take a look at what your competitors are offering (and what they’re not) otherwise, how will you know?
-Go back to your findings from your competitor analysis, and work from there.
+But of course, to showcase your USP, you need to take a look at what your competitors are offering (and what they’re not) otherwise, how will you know?

 Now you should have quite a bit down on paper to work with, and have made some headway with what you’re trying to get across.